One of the difficulties of the English language is to know whether to use a gerund (ex : doing) or an infinitive (ex : to do).

 "After playing football I drank an orange juice".

-" It's no use convincing him to revise his lessons.
-He's so stubborn."
+" It's no use convincing him to meet her. "

-1- After verbs that refer to a future event:
+1- After verbs that generally refer to a future event:

 - be determined